 Thanks to our technological boom, there are a variety of cost-effective security tools that you can purchase for personal use.
 These might include cameras, door and window sensors, and so on.
 In fact, many of these tools now come with phone apps that can help you monitor your unit while you are away from home.
 This is great because if something happens, you can have third-party confirmation and perhaps a video recording to share with law enforcement.

 Carry renters insurance

 Again, security measures can be overcome if the criminal is determined enough.
-Or, maybe you got a little rushed and let your guard down and a criminal seized the opportunity.
+Or, maybe you got a little rushed and let your guard down, and a criminal seized the opportunity.
 Hopefully, this doesn’t happen while you’re home but let’s say they take something valuable.
-You are going to want the ability to not only learn the lesson but to also get your stuff back.
-The sad truth is that more often than not, stolen items will not be found.
+You will want the ability to not only learn the lesson but also get your stuff back.
+The sad truth is that, more often than not, stolen items will not be found.
 This doesn’t mean that you have to go without.
-Renters insurance can afford you the opportunity to replace your valuables shortly after you file the police report.
+Renters’ insurance can allow you to replace your valuables shortly after you file the police report.

 Tips for Living Alone

-For starters, don’t share your life’s details with strangers or neighbors.
-I know it’s tempting because you want to talk about how horrible your ex is but this could be setting you up for trouble.
-Don’t tell strangers where you work, where you party or which apartment is yours.
+Don’t share your life’s details with strangers or neighbors.
+I know it’s tempting because you want to talk about how horrible your ex is, but this could set you up for trouble.
+Don’t tell strangers where you work, where you party, or which apartment is yours.
 Keep your conversations limited in information until you get to know the people you are talking with.
 Think about it like this; you wouldn’t go to a bar and announce your details to the patrons – why would you do it in the courtyard?